top of page

 42. Antonio Nieto-Rodriguez

 Antonio Nieto-Rodriguez is the world's leading champion of project management as a strategic capability.
-Ranked on Thinkers50, Antonio is a former PwC and Vlerick Business School professional who has helped organisations around the world treat project management as a core leadership skill rather than a back office function.
+He appeared on Thinkers50 in 2025 as a new entrant.
+A former PwC professional, he has helped organisations around the world treat project management as a core leadership skill rather than a back-office function.

 Specialties: Project management, strategic execution, organisational transformation, leadership through projects